AppEsteem/Samples/managed/managedsample.md

 * If you do not have an AppEsteem account, create it:

     - Click on the Create Account link.
-    - Enter your Email and click the Get Verification Code button.
+    - Enter your Email address and click the Get Verification Code button.

     ![GitHub Logo](../media/createAccount_3.png)

-    - Enter Verification Code you get by email and click the Verify button.
+    - Enter the Verification Code you received by email and click the Verify button.

     ![GitHub Logo](../media/createAccount_4.png)